protocollabs/maparo-std/doc/control-protocol.md

   # sending timestamp and the client info-reply receive timestamp.
   "ts" : "<TS>"

+  # list of supported modules, the entries must point to empty dictionaries
+  # for now.
+Later the empty dictionaries can be filled if additional
+  # information is required.
+  "modules" : {
+     "udp-goodput" : { },
+     "tcp-goodput" : { },
+  }

   # Valid values:
   # - amd64
   # - 386